riordanalfredo/personal-blog/app/content/blog/loco-motive-design/index.md

 2. **Extend/implement method, then override it**: Sometimes, you need to tweak existing behaviour.
 Just be careful not to break the contract.
 A classic example is overriding `toString()` in your custom class.
 3. **Store instance as an attribute**: This can be trickier than it looks due to privacy leaks and object mutability.
 Remember when we talked about storing Date objects in class?
 That's where defensive copying comes in handy.
 4. **Create/design class**: This is where you get to flex your creative muscles.
 You might need to create a custom `Logger` class that fits your specific project requirements.
-5. **Create/design interface**: This is where we put `composition over inheritance` into practice.
+5. **Create/design interface**: This is where we put "Composition over Inheritance" into practice.
 Think about defining a `PaymentProcessor` interface for various payment methods.
 6. **Create/design abstract class and extend from it**: Please use this sparingly.
 It can lead to complex hierarchies and tight coupling (e.g., parent's class call).
-But it has its place, like an abstract Shape class for Circle and Rectangle subclasses.
+But it has its place, like an abstract `Shape` class for `Circle` and `Rectangle` subclasses.

 Crucially, this process is iterative.
 After completing each step, we circle back to the first step to reassess our design.
 This iterative approach ensures that we: